d3kryption/narrative-documentation/docs/inventory/inventory-component/functions.md

 Return true if we have a given amount of an item. bCheckVisibility will only look for items that are visible in the inventory.

+## On Begin Looting

+When the inventory detects a looting setup is in progress this function will run.

 ## Perform Loot Item

 Remove the item from us, and give it to the taker.
 Return how much of the item was able to be looted.